maurges/every-rust-gui-library/notes.md

 screenshots and verify that it still segfaults, and also notice how everything is really out of date and sync.

+Alrighty, I figured out how to make it work, just had to remove an into() call, and it still panics on exit and doesn't handle my clicks.

 ## cacao
 Macos.
 I do have a mac, but nah.
 And it doesn't align with my future goals.